 Whether you’re arranging a funeral now or considering your options for the future, cremation or burial should be a primary consideration.
 You’ve definitely heard of cremation, but you may have questions about its details.
 How does cremation work?
 What does it mean to choose it for a loved one or for yourself?
 Would cremation be the most suitable choice for you?
 After choosing cremation, what other decisions will you need to make?
 There are a variety of questions that may arise, so continue reading to learn more.
 Anyway, our cremation services near Bellevue, WA are also here to help you out.

 In simple terms, cremation is one way to dispose of a deceased person’s body.
 Cremation is typically less expensive than a regular burial, which contributes to its rising popularity worldwide.
-Unlike burial, in which the deceased is placed in a casket or coffin and buried in the ground or housed in a mausoleum, cremation involves the transformation of the deceased’s bones into ashes using a fire- or liquid-based procedure.
+Unlike burial, where the deceased is placed in a casket or coffin and laid to rest in the ground or in a mausoleum, cremation is a process that reduces the body to its essential remains through an alternative method.

 High temperatures and evaporation reduce a body to its basic elements in cremation.
-Cremation reduces the body to bone fragments by heating and burning it in a specific container.
-The residues are converted into ash-like ash after cooling.
-Then, the family receives the cremated remains, which weigh 3-7 pounds, in an urn or temporary container.
-Subsequently, they have an option for memorialization.
+Cremation is a process that returns the body to its remaining elements in a specially designed container.
+Afterward, the family receives the remains in an urn or temporary container and may choose from a variety of memorialization options.

 On average, a cremation takes roughly three hours.
 This is just an estimate, and actual cremation procedures may differ depending on the service provider and other factors.